 See who is on when and where, by using the WHATS ON GUIDE.

-Venues that will be CLOSED
+Venues that will be CLOSED - a list will be provided when details are available.

-Chamily's - CLOSED until 1st March
+- Zodiac - CLOSED until some time in March

-Valentines - CLOSED until early March
+Valentines - CLOSED until some time in March

 If you are not sure where the areas mentioned below are situated in Benidorm, find out here.

-The "Square" experiences fewer crowds compared to the summer season, when it is bustling with tourists.
+experience fewer crowds compared to the summer season, when it is bustling with tourists.
 This can be seen as an advantage for those seeking a more relaxed and intimate experience.
-You'll have more space to move around and enjoy the various establishments in the square without the overwhelming crowds.

-Calle Gerona "The Strip", located in the heart of Benidorm's new town, is a bustling street known for its vibrant atmosphere, shops, bars, and restaurants.
+located in the heart of Benidorm's new town, is a bustling street known for its vibrant atmosphere, shops, bars, and restaurants.
 While the winter season may result in some venues having adjusted operating hours or closures, you can still find a good selection of places still open for business.

-Average Age of Visitors in February - Benidorm caters to a diverse range of visitors, including families, couples, and groups of friends.
+Benidorm caters to a diverse range of visitors, including families, couples, and groups of friends.
 In February, the average age of visitors tends to skew towards a more mature demographic.
 Many retirees from various European countries, especially the United Kingdom and Northern Europe, choose Benidorm as a winter getaway destination.
 The relaxed atmosphere, mild climate, and a multitude of amenities make it an appealing choice for those seeking a break from colder climates.

 While Benidorm in February offers a unique and enjoyable experience for visitors, with pleasant weather, diverse activities, and a welcoming atmosphere, it is also an excellent destination for those looking to explore the region during the off-peak season.

-Activities and Attractions - Beaches: While swimming and sunbathing might not be popular activities in February due to cooler water temperatures, the beaches of Benidorm still offer serene and picturesque landscapes.
+Beaches: While swimming and sunbathing might not be popular activities in February due to cooler water temperatures, the beaches of Benidorm still offer serene and picturesque landscapes.
 It's a great time for a leisurely stroll along the shore or to enjoy beachside cafes and restaurants.

-Old Town - Benidorm's charming Old Town, locally known as "Casco Antiguo," is a must-visit.
+Benidorm's charming Old Town, locally known as "Casco Antiguo," is a must-visit.
 Wander through its narrow streets lined with shops, bars, and traditional Spanish restaurants.
 The Old Town exudes an authentic Spanish ambiance and offers a glimpse into the area's rich history.

 Of course February is also Valentines Day, and that brings in more tourists wanting to celebrate somewhere special.
 Most of the large stag and hen groups tend to visit for the weekend.